 - 01. Number of subsidiary companies: 20 - 02.
 Participation of the subsidiary companies in Business Responsibility (BR) initiatives: all operating subsidiary companies are participating in the BR initiatives of the Company. - 03.
-Percentage of participation in BR initiatives by other entities (suppliers | customers) with whom the Company does business: less than 30% a.
-Details of the Director:
+Percentage of participation in BR initiatives by other entities (suppliers | customers) with whom the Company does business: less than 30%.